tylermercer/personal-website/src/content/posts/software/unlaunching.md

 Deep focus on a subject involves defending a loop on that subject from the other loops---small ones, like tasks, and big ones, like Logwise---that would crowd it out.
 This requires [a system for closing open loops](https://notes.andymatuschak.org/Close_open_loops), but it also requires you to be careful about which loops you open in the first place.
 Karlsson encountered this as he became a writer:

 > Unintentionally, I [used to] tell my brain to focus on [unimportant things]—a conflict in a TV series I was watching, for instance.
 I would watch an episode before bed, and the cliffhanger would open a loop in my head.
 That loop would be churning in my head as I slept; I woke to a blank page.
 I don’t have time for that anymore.
 I make sure to always have an open loop concerning my writing.
 And I close every other loop—by wrapping it up as fast as I can, or by writing it down on a list, or, preferably, not opening the loop at all.
+>
 ### A close-resistant loop

-Part of what made Logwise's loop so pernicious was that it was fiendishly difficult to close.
+But part of what made Logwise's loop so pernicious was that it was fiendishly difficult to close.
 Compared to projects like this website or Innerhelm, Logwise had so much more _depth_, in a dangerous way---there's so much more for my engineering brain to get absorbed in with an application than with a content site.

 Part of this is because of the unbounded size of software applications.
 In the software engineering industry, "finished software" is almost oxymoronic---a sort of [unobtanium](https://en.wikipedia.org/wiki/Unobtainium) that only appears in jokes.
 Even after six months of working on it, Logwise was nowhere _near_ finished.
 Each task I marked off usually paralleled two or three new ideas or opportunities that I added to my backlog.[^content-sites]